SenseNet/sncom-resources/_docs/admin-ui/drawer-customization-in-general.md

 ## Customization

-You can customize the drawer with in the [personal settings](/docs/admin-ui/personal-settings).
+You can customize the drawer within the [personal settings](/docs/admin-ui/personal-settings).
 You can set drawer options for multiple devices.
 For example mobile, tablet, desktop and in general for default.
 There are 3 main options:

 1. [enabled](#enabled) - boolean value (it can be `true` or `false`)
 2. [type](#type) - string value (`"mini-variant"`, `"permanent"`, `"temporary"`)